This page follows on from an earlier page on using VSEPR to work out the

 As before using VSEPR rules:

-- Bromine is the central atom and it is in group 7 of the periodic table.
-It has 7 valency electrons.
+Bromine is the central atom in this molecular ion and it is a halogen found in group 7 of the periodic table; so it has 7 valence electrons.

-- Four fluorine atoms are covalently bonded to the central atom and each contributes 1 electron.
+Four fluorine atoms are covalently bonded to the central atom and each contributes 1 electron to the outer valence shell.

 So we have 4 electrons in total.

-- The molecule has a charge of -1; this means it has gained an electron.
+The molecular ion has a charge of -1; this means it has gained an electron.

-- The total number of electrons in the valency shells is therefore 12 electrons;
+The total number of electrons in the valence shell is therefore 12 electrons;

 dividing by 2 gives six electron